6 min read

 Machine translation and its ability to implement a first stage of purely automated translation brings many positive aspects to any project requiring translation services.
 And the fact is that, as far as speed, volume and cost are concerned, MT has far surpassed human translators' capabilities.
 The following are some of the main advantages.

-Immediacy
+Immediacy and Efficiency

-For large quantities of texts, machine translation provides a first layer of automatic translation that will speed up the translation process and will allow organizations to save enormous amounts of time and money.
+For large quantities of texts, machine translation provides a first layer of automatic translation that will speed up the translation process and it will allow organizations to save enormous amounts of time and money.

 To ensure the accuracy and quality of professional translations, let's remember that it is necessary to have a professional translator to review the resulting translation, as well as verify and edit any inaccurate information.